 The sand whipped off the dunes and stung my face but I was so happy to just be outdoors and have fresh air in my lungs.
 I arrived at the shore on a rapidly dropping tide and the beach was pristine, no footprints from man or dog, just perfect geometrical shapes created by the force of the tide.

-The breeze rippled the surface of a large pool but the water was like a lukewarm bath, sensuous and comforting.
-Small jellyfish slowly drifted past me as the pool drained to the Irish Sea.
+The breeze rippled the surface of a large pool but the water was was like a luke warm bath, sensuous and comforting.
+Small jellyfish slowed drifted past me as the pool drained to the Irish Sea.

-As the clouds scudded overhead, small patches of blue sky made an appearance and illuminated the whole scene for perhaps just a few minutes at a time.
-The light was iridescent on the sea’s green surface and glittered on the ruffled pool.
-Within moments I was being pelted by a rain shower and my camera lens became covered in rain and salt spray, creating a most ghostly light on my images"
+As the clouds scudded overhead, small pathes of blue sky made an appearance and illuminated the whole scene for perhaps just a few minutes at a time and the light was iridescent on the sea’s green surface, glittering on the ruffled pool.
+Within moments I was being pelted by a rain shower and my camera lens became covered in rain and salt spray, creating a most ghostly light on my images.